honix/Lire/README.md

 *"Maybe if lisp started today, we would a syntax of lisp look like trees"* -- **Hal Abelson** ([1986 lecture](https://www.youtube.com/watch?v=XYKRVNQ_MqE&feature=youtu.be&t=34m33s))

 ## In short
-Lire is a lisp expressions visual editor.
+Lire is a lisp expressions visual editor, this allows you to write programs using kind of [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 It runs on top of Common Lisp.

-Lire allows to write programs using kind of [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+Lire is work in progress project.

 ## Modeling list
 Try to enter